Security Monitoring prerequisites

 Cloud environment specifications

-Region (Zone)Korea (KR1, KR2), US, Singapore, Japan, and Germany
+Region (zone) Korea (KR1, KR2), U.S., Singapore, Japan, and Germany

-LanguageKorean, English, Japanese
+Languages Korean, English, and Japanese

-Supported specifications by region and platform
+Specifications by Region and platform

-The following are the configurations of provided security services according to the region and platform being used by the user.
+The following are the configurations of provided security services according to the Region and platform being used by the user:

-RegionPlatformDashboardSecurity log storage (with CLA integration)Notification Setting
+Platform Region Dashboard Security log storage (with CLA integration feature) Notification Setting

 Services with impact